ehy/Spam_BLIP/readme.txt

 *	Spam BLIP provides user-set whitelist and blacklist options.

+*	Spam BLIP provides options to check for pings/trackbacks, and for user registrations (before the register form is produced).

 *	Spam BLIP provides options to configure a 'Time To Live' (TTL) for its database records, and a maximum number of records.
 	The TTL is important because, generally, an IP address should